SUMMER is HERE - and so are the harmful rays produced by the sun! Spending time outdoors? Don't forget the sunscreen and these summer sun safety tips:

 Apply sunscreen generously and reapply it regularly.
 The Sun Protection Factor (SPF) measures how long unprotected skin can be theoretically exposed to the sun’s harmful UV rays before causing damage.
 UVA rays can prematurely age your skin, causing wrinkles and age spots.
 UVB rays can burn your skin.
 Too much exposure to either can cause skin cancer.
 Keep in mind that sunscreen is often not applied thoroughly or evenly, and it might wash off while you swim or sweat.
 That means sunscreen might be less effective than the SPF number might lead you to believe.
 Dermatologists suggest that along with the sunscreen’s SPF, you should choose a “broad spectrum” sunscreen that offers protection from UVA and UVB rays.
 It is important to reapply sunscreen frequently.

-The sun’s rays are usually strongest between 10 o’clock in the morning and 4 o’clock in the afternoon.
+The sun’s rays are usually strongest between 10 a.m. and 4 p.m.
 If you are outside, find shade from a structure, a leafy tree, or a sun umbrella for protection.
 Also, try to arrange your schedule so that you can take advantage of the early morning and late afternoon for your outdoor activities.

 The Skin Cancer Foundation suggests that you give yourself a full body examination every month.
 Look for any changes to your skin.
 These changes can be an early warning sign of cancer.
 Changes include any skin growths, moles, beauty marks, or brown spots that appear suspicious.
 See a doctor if you have any doubts or questions about your skin.
 Remember that newborns and children are especially sensitive to the sun.
 Protecting their skin is crucial.
 Follow these good sun habits so that you can enjoy all kinds of outdoor activities without risking your health.